If you have installed the command-line version of AlmaLinux 8 and now want to install KDE GUI, then here are steps and commands to follow…

 Once the installation is done, reboot your system to take the changes into effect.
 Now, the command-line user will see the KDE graphical login screen whereas those who are already using GNOME desktop, need to switch the Desktop environment on login.
 For that, click on your Username and then select the Gear icon given there, as shown in the below screenshot, and then select the Plasma.
 After that enter your login password.

-Finally, you will have the beautiful interface of KDE Plasma Graphical Desktop on your AlmaLinux.
+Finally, you will have the beautiful interface of the KDE Plasma Graphical Desktop on your AlmaLinux.
 In this way, you can use GNOME and this one together.

 Uninstall KDE from AlmaLinux